erdogant/findpeaks/docs/source/Use-cases.rst

     |  9 |  45 | 121 |           121 |           107 |      14 |
     +----+-----+-----+---------------+---------------+---------+

-    # Take the minimum score for the top peaks of interest.
+    # Take the minimum score for the top peaks off the diagonal.
     limit = fp.results['persistence'][0:5]['score'].min()
-    # Initializatie with the limit
+    # Initializatie findpeaks again but now with the limit parameter
     fp_new = findpeaks(scale=True, denoise='fastnl', window=31, togray=True, imsize=(300,300), limit=limit)
     # Fit
     fp_new.fit(img)